Welcome to the website of 440 (1st Manx) Squadron Royal Air Force Air Cadets.

 Being on an Island that is a Crown Dependency within the British Isles, we have to

 operate slightly differently from Squadrons in the UK, but we are proud to be members

 of Merseyside Wing.

-In the Air Training Corps we have high standards and expect a lot from our cadets,
+In the RAF Air Cadets we have high standards and expect a lot from our cadets, but

-but we give a lot in return!
-For more information take a look around the website,
+we give a lot in return!
+For more information take a look around the website, especially

 If you are thinking of joining us - whether as a cadet or an adult volunteer - please

 do not hesitate to get in touch.
 You will be very welcome.

 We have a busy Facebook page for our latest news and announcements, so please ‘Like’

 our Facebook page and share it with anyone who might be interested in us.